 Jobseekers may rephrase the question regarding salary expectations into a current salary negotiation.
 Candidates can also share a figure of their expectations if they think it will work in their favor.

 “I’m not comfortable discussing my salary history, but I do know my target salary for this position is X amount” or “My previous employer was very strict about privacy and security.
-Thus, I’m not entitled to disclose information about the salaries they offer.”
+Thus, I’m not entitled to disclose information about the salaries they offer.”4.
+How would you handle managing a team of all men/women?

 Unfortunately, gender discrimination is still far too common in the labor market.
 It’s especially visible through wage inequality.
 While there are myths and stereotypes related to “male” and “female” professions, and the ability to perform certain jobs, interview questions related to these matters remain taboo.